larsver/folint/README.md

 FOLint in editors
 -------
-Use of folint in editors, see folder folint-in-editors.
+Use of folint in editors, see folder folint-in-editors (https://github.com/larsver/folint)).